HRNowak/cruise-reviews/README.md

   - progress_dictionaries.pkl, reviews.csv: Examples of how reviews and overall progress is stored.

 **Other Files**
-- data_cleaning_EDA.ipynb:Includes all the steps followed to clean the data and extract necessary features.
+- data_cleaning_EDA.ipynb: Includes all the steps to clean the data and extract the necessary features.
 - stage1_algorithm_selection.ipynb: Includes testing different algorithms and parameters with a fixed and comprehensive set of features.
-- stage2_feature_selection.ipynb: In this file I test different combinations of features to find the optimal set.
+- stage2_feature_selection.ipynb: Here I test different combinations of features to find the optimal set.
-- stage3_model_analysis_and_optimisation: This includes the analysis of the final model and final adjustsments.
+- stage3_model_analysis_and_optimisation: This includes the analysis of the final model and final adjustments.

-## What's next?
-I am now looking to expand this project by training an algorithm to label reviews based on the aspects of the ship mentioned, such as staff, amenities, cabin, food, etc.